Geno Auriemma has redefined the meaning of success in women’s college basketball in his 31 years as head coach of the University of Connecticut.

-On the court, his success includes nine national championships, including a record 90-game winning streak and a spotless 40-0 mark during the 2013-14 campaign.
+On the court, his success includes 11 national championships, including a record 90-game winning streak and a record fourth-straight national title in 2016.
 Off the court, success means a flawless, 100 percent graduation rate among four-year players and one of the most beloved and followed sports teams in the country.

-This unmatched success, which is the standard for collegiate programs nationally, was recognized with Auriemma’s induction into both the Naismith Memorial Basketball Hall of Fame (Springfield, Mass.) and the Women Basketball Hall of Fame (Knoxville, Tenn.) in 2006.
+This unmatched success, which is the standard for collegiate programs nationally, was recognized with Auriemma’s induction into both the Naismith Memorial Basketball Hall of Fame (Springfield, Massachusetts) and the Women Basketball Hall of Fame (Knoxville, Tennessee) in 2006.

-In addition, Auriemma recently finished a successful four-year term as he was named the head coach of the U.S. National Team, which won the gold medal at the 2012 Olympic Games in London.
-Auriemma’s squad, which included six former Huskies, posted a spotless 8-0 record en route to the gold medal.
-Auriemma agreed to serve a second term as the National Team coach from 2013-16.
+In addition, Auriemma recently finished a successful eight-year term as the head coach of the U.S. National Team, which won the gold medal at the 2012 Olympic Games in London and the 2016 Games in Rio.
+Auriemma’s squad included six former Huskies and posted a spotless 16-0 record en route to the gold medals.
+Auriemma also led Team USA to gold at each of the last two FIBA World Championships.

-He is the first coach in women’s basketball history to guide a team to five consecutive Final Four appearances on two separate occasions and the current run of eight-consecutive Final Four appearances is also a record.
-Auriemma is a seven-time national coach-of-the-year and has been named the Conference coach-of-the-year 12 times.
-In all Auriemma has garnered a combined total of 24 National Coach of the Year honors.
+He is the first coach in women’s basketball history to guide a team to five consecutive Final Four appearances on two separate occasions and the current run of ten-consecutive Final Four appearances is also a record.
+Auriemma is an eight-time national coach-of-the-year and has been named the Conference coach-of-the-year 13 times.
+In all Auriemma has garnered a combined total of 27 National Coach of the Year honors.

-His 30-year overall record stands at 917-134 (.873), the best winning percentage in the history of the sport and he became only the fourth coach all-time to eclipse the 900-win mark when the Huskies defeated Cincinnati on February 3, 2015.
+His 31-year overall record stands at 955-134 (.877), the best winning percentage in the history of the sport and he became only the fourth coach all-time to eclipse the 900-win mark when the Huskies defeated Cincinnati on February 3, 2015.
 Auriemma reached win number 900 in fewer games than any coach in the history of the game.

-The Huskies have won the conference tournament crown in nine of the past 11 seasons.
-Connecticut extended its streak of consecutive NCAA Regional appearances to 22 straight and advanced to the NCAA Final Four for the 16th time in the program’s history.
-Auriemma also guided UConn to its 20th 30-win season in 2014-15 and its 20th in the past 22 seasons.
+The Huskies have won the conference tournament crown in 10 of the past 12 seasons.
+Connecticut extended its streak of consecutive NCAA Regional appearances to 23 straight and advanced to the NCAA Final Four for the 17th time in the program’s history.
+Auriemma also guided UConn to its 22nd 30-win season in 2015-16 and its 21st in the past 23 seasons.

 Auriemma is a 1981 graduate of West Chester with a B.A. in political science.
-He resides in Manchester, Conn., with his wife Kathy.
-They have three children and two grand children.
+He resides in Manchester, Connecticut, with his wife Kathy.
+They have three children and three grandchildren.